pythonspeed/filprofiler/docs/src/fil4prod/reliable.md

 Of course, these are disabled in the release build for performance reasons.
 So to ensure correctness, the end-to-end tests are actually run twice: once with the release build, and once with debug assertions enabled.

+### Panic injection testing

+Some of Fil4prod's test make certain "failpoints" panic, using a technique similar to [`fail`](https://docs.rs/fail/).
+This allows testing that unexpected failures in Fil4prod won't impact the running program.

 ## Environmental assertions on startup

 Fil4prod has certain environmental invariants: for example, matching the appropriate version of Python.